onap/vnfrqts-requirements/docs/Chapter5.rst

 {network-role} in its name.

-When the parameter references an external network, the parameter is an OpenECOMP Orchestration Parameter.
-The parameter value must be supplied by OpenECOMP.
-The parameters must adhere to the OpenECOMP parameter naming convention.
+When the parameter references an external network, the parameter is an ONAP Orchestration Parameter.
+The parameter value must be supplied by ONAP.
+The parameters must adhere to the ONAP parameter naming convention.

 +---------------------------+-----------------------------------------------+------------------+